intuit/judo/README.md

 # or point to a "test suite" directory of "test suite" yaml files.
 See options section for the optional flag to support JSON files.
 judo <directory>

+# or point to only one test step in a "test scenario" file
+judo <file> stepName

+# or point to only a subset of steps in a "test scenario" file
+judo <file> step1 step3
 ```

 ## Options